ucloud/uai-sdk/examples/tensorflow/train/retrain/README.md

 and so on.
 Note that the object directory's name must be the name of the object type, while the picture's name does not matter.

 We put retrain codes into code/ aside to /data/.
-In this example we use flowers dataset(You should download the flowers data yourself) and the mobilenet_v1_100_224 object-detection module.
+In this example we use flowers dataset(You should download the flowers data yourself) and the mobilenet_v1_100_224 object-classification module.
 The module offered by Tensorflow are normalized to the same file names, so any module you cache results in the same set of file names.

     # ls /data/
     model_and_images/ code/